PurpleGrace/Metis_NLP_Unsupervised_Twitter_Ban/proposal.md

 <span style="color:lightseagreen">

   - libraries like RE, NLTK will be used to vectorize context data.
+  - sklearn to convert text document to Matrix
+  - VADER for sentiment analysis
-  - sklearn,gensim will be used for dimention reduction, topic modeling
+  - Gensim for top modeling
   - sklearn for clustering
   - matplotlib, seaborn for data visualization
 </span>

 - Are you planning in advance to need or use additional tools beyond those required?

 <span style="color:lightseagreen">

 - Tableau might be used for EDA visualization.

 - Tweepy API will be used for data scraping.

 </span>